ILX Film Club, The (1924-2019)

 I have also seen Singin' in the Rain many times, but I'm always happy to watch it again.
 When I first saw it I got antsy and bored during the long dance sequence, but I've come to look forward to it.
 It used to feel out of sync conceptually with the movie, but it eventually clicked with me that it is a celebration of how far the medium had advanced and evolved in just a few decades of color and sound.

-a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Sunday, 24 March 2024 15:16 (one year ago)
+a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Sunday, 24 March 2024 15:16 (two years ago)

 (plus also obviously it was a massive Gene Kelly flex at the height of his powers as a movie star and director, he could do what he wanted)

-a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Sunday, 24 March 2024 15:18 (one year ago)
+a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Sunday, 24 March 2024 15:18 (two years ago)

 Don and Cosmo are one of the truly great gay couples of the Hollywood golden era